 “Finisterre was one of the early brands to have both the function and the fashion fit for purpose.
 It's about knowing why a particular feature is being incorporated.
 It has to have function.”

 Stuart Cook, Arktis’s business development manager, has been busy upstairs working on patterns.
 He bounces down and shares the thinking behind the collaboration.
 “Finisterre was one of the early brands to have both the function and the fashion fit for purpose,” he says.
 “It's about knowing why a particular feature is being incorporated.
 It has to have function.
-This garment isn’t just something you'll walk through the city to work in; it's actually going to work for you as you come off the beach.
 It's taken other fashion brands a lot of time to catch up with that.”

 Walk through the production unit and you see plenty of reasons why ArkAir and Finisterre should wish to join forces: they share the same focus on quality and durability, and also the same level of care and attention to detail.
 Each ArkAir garment is made by hand, one entire piece per person, rather than spending all day making a sleeve, for example, factory-style.
 This makes it a better place to work, and each garment subtly unique.

 “Usually we work with the same standard patterns,” he says.
 “But this was all new.
-The outer fabric is very light, and the inner is very heavy.
 So not only do I have to think about how it will be used, and how to make the patterns, but how to make it easy to sew.”
 Robert grew up watching his father working with fabric, so has always had the gift of being able to work with patterns and see clearly how they will translate to three dimensions.
 He points to the first garment he designed and made himself from scratch – the pair of camo shorts he’s wearing while he works.

 Strength in numbers